zipang/tadaaapickr/README.md

 ### Date picker events

 Only one event is generated so far to take effect on user's interaction.

-This event is the dateChanged
+This event is `dateChange` and it occurs when the user click on a new date in the calendar, when he presses ENTER or TAB when on a new date.
+The event is not fired when the user moves inside the calendar with the arrows keys.

 This is how you register an event handler with the new jQuery 1.7 `.on()` syntax.